mhhollomon/gertrude/README.md

 - column name in double quotes.
 (This can be used to select columns that were created by select or add_column that don't match the criteria for a column name).
-- "+ - * /" normal operator precedents applies. '+' can be used
+- "+ - * /" normal operator precedence applies. '+' can be used
   with string to concatenate.
 - Any of the above in parentheses.
 - Comparision operators "=", "<", ">", "<=", "=>", "!="
 - logical operators "and", "or"
+- "not" operator - Note that this binds rather tightly, so most expression will need to use paretheses.
   The operators shortcut.

 # Data layout